hegde95/GAN-for-speech-spectrogram/README.md

 ## Results <br/>
-Below are a couple of input and output audio files from calm to angry and fearful with the corresponding spectrograms. (***Click on the image to hear the audio***.) <br/>
+Below are a couple of input and output audio files with the corresponding spectrograms, tested with with different models. (***Click on the image to hear the audio***.) <br/>

 ### Audio from same data set:<br />